-If you are spending a few days in New York and you have enough free time I recommend you to visit the Bronx Zoo.
-Located north of Manhattan, in the Bronx Park, is the largest urban zoo in the United States in which live about 6,000 animals belonging to 700 different species.
-That is why this visit is one of the things to see and do in New York.
+If you are spending a few days in New York and you have enough free time I recommend visiting the Bronx Zoo.
+Located north of Manhattan, in the Bronx Park, it is the largest urban zoo in the United States in which live about 6,000 animals belonging to 700 different species.
+For something this visit is one of the things to see and do in New York.

-At the Bronx Zoo you will be able to see bald eagles, a North American bird of prey well known for being the national symbol of the United States, appearing on the country's national coat of arms.
+At the Bronx Zoo you can see bald eagles, a North American bird of prey well known for being the national symbol of the United States, appearing on the country's national coat of arms.

 At the end of the 20th century bald eagles were on the verge of extinction, but fortunately the population has recovered and has grown in much of the country.

 They are characterized by their white feathered head and tail, brown body and large yellow beak, eyes and legs.